Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 ## Authenticate

-The authentication route is "/auth" so you can POST this JSON in the body to obtain the access token and the XSRFToken in a cookie:
+The authentication route is "/auth" so you can POST this JSON in the body to obtain the access token and the XSRFToken in a cookie.
+In POSTman you can set the method to POST and the body to "raw" with the content type at "application/json":

 ```````````````````````````````````````````
 {